caozixuan/kaggle-shopee/README.md

 # kaggle-shopee
-This is the code for kaggle competition.
+This is the training code for kaggle competition.
 This code is for DLNN course project.

 # simple description